james-door/cv/src/personalProjectsMarkup/website.md

 ```

-## Navigation Column
+## Navigation Bar
-### Navigating With Fragments
+### Navigating with fragments
-In order to make navigation in project pages easier, for each project's page, a list of anchors is generated which facilitates easier access to sections marked as `CSS•<h2>` and `CSS•<h3>`.
-The list is displayed on the left of the page and, using media queries, it will not be displayed if there is insufficient room.
+In order to make navigation in project pages easier, for each project's page, a list of anchors is generated.
+This facilitates easier access to sections marked as `CSS•<h2>` and `CSS•<h3>`.
+The list is displayed on the left of the page, using media queries, the list is hidden when there is insufficient room.
 Navigation is achieved using URL fragments.

  I use the html-react-parser to transform the `CSS•<h2>` and `CSS•<h3>` elements so that each has an ID corresponding to its header text, as seen in the below React code.
 Fragment identifiers must be unique; thus, each header must have a unique identifier.
+If I felt I needed repeated headers for different depth I could append the depth to the ID.

 ```JSX {numberLines: 32, filePath:{path:'cv/src/templates/project-page-template.js', link:'https://github.com/james-door/cv/blob/main/src/templates/project-page-template.js'}}
     transform(reactNode, domNode) {